Symmetric Cartan calculus, the Patterson-Walker metric and Killing vector fields: Affine manifold morphisms

 \begin{proposition}[\cite{KobTGDG}] Let $\nabla$ be a connection on $M$.
 A vector field $X\in\mathfrak{X}(M)$ is affine if and only if, for all $Y, Z\in\mathfrak{X}(M)$,

 \end{proposition}

 \begin{example} Consider a (pseudo-)Riemannian manifold $(M,g)$.
-A \textbf{Killing vector field} of $g$ is a vector field on $M$ whose flow is a local $1$-parameter subgroup of isometries.
-Equivalently, $X\in\mathfrak{X}(M)$ is a Killing vector field if $L_Xg=0$.
-In particular, every Killing vector field is an affine vector field for the corresponding Levi-Civita connection.
+Every Killing vector field for $g$ is an affine vector field for the corresponding Levi-Civita connection.
 However, the converse is not true in general.
-For instance, the vector field $X:=x^i\partial_{x^i}\in\mathfrak{X}(\R^n)$ is not a Killing vector field for the Euclidean metric $g^\emph{Euc}$ as
+For instance, the affine vector field $X\coloneqq x^i\partial_{x^i}\in\mathfrak{X}(\R^n)$ for the Euclidean connection is not a Killing vector field for the Euclidean metric $g^\emph{Euc}$, since we have $L_Xg^\emph{Euc}=2g^\emph{Euc}\neq 0$. \end{example}